-For example, that means the data available to you through the Cannabiz Media License Database is protected by law.
-By paying for a license (i.e., a user account with login credentials), you are given permission to access that data.
-However, you don’t own the data and you’re not given permission to distribute the data to anyone who does not have their own license to access it.
-Furthermore, your license only gives you permission to access and use the data based on the specific authorizations included in the Software License.
+Let’s say you’re an active Cannabiz Media License Database subscriber with a current agreement in place.
+By paying for a license/access (i.e., a user account with login credentials), you are given permission to access the software and data.
+However, you don’t own it and you’re not given permission to distribute it to anyone who does not have their own license to access it.
+Furthermore, your license (i.e., your signed SaaS agreement) only gives you permission to access and use the data based on the specific authorizations included in the SaaS agreement.

 How to Avoid Breaking the Law (and Harming the Companies and Employees Who Work Hard to Provide Software to You)

-In order to avoid inadvertently (or advertently) stealing data by misusing a software license, follow these tips:
+In order to avoid inadvertently (or advertently) stealing data by misusing software, follow these tips:

 - Don’t copy software.